Faculty & Administration View All

 Email: cventer@nd.edu

-Staff Assistant: Debbie Sumption
+Staff Assistant: Mary Juckett

-After graduation Professor Venter worked as an associate for a South African firm specializing in civil rights litigation.
+After graduation Venter worked as an associate for a South African firm specializing in civil rights litigation.
 After relocating to the US she worked for a firm specializing in international business law, and later did legal aid work in the US.

 She is a member of the Legal Writing Institute, the Association of Legal Writing Directors, and is an Editor of The Journal of the Legal Writing Institute.

-Professor Venter teaches Legal Writing I, Legal Research and Writing II, and Gender Issues and International Law.
+Venter teaches Legal Writing I, Legal Research and Writing II, and Gender Issues and International Law.
 She also teaches International Moot Court and serves as the coach to the International Moot Court team.

 LAW60705, Legal Writing I